 I call on School District 79 to follow the example of the Victoria School District 61 and others, declare a "climate emergency," and direct staff to develop a plan to reduce emissions in school operations (including buildings and buses), and acknowledge and address climate impacts for students, exploring ways to integrate more climate-related education into the curriculum.

 Our first duty as parents is to protect our children.
 We'd storm a burning building to save them, no matter the consequences.

 Sadly, their house IS on fire.
 Climate change and injustice pose a direct threat to our kids unless we change course.
 Part of parenting today is to help make the change we need.

 For Our Kids is a national network of parent-led, community-based grassroots groups involved in climate action.
-We strive to be a welcoming place for parents, guardians and grandparents to connect and take climate justice action together.
-Our work begins with recognizing and respecting Indigenous Rights.
+We strive to be a welcoming place for all parents, guardians, grandparents and caregivers to connect and act together.

 Ever hear of a solar scholarship?
 That is, a scholarship paid for by solar?